Skip to content

 8. Adjusting the position (POS) to account for removed leading bases

-9. Writing the normalized variants to standard output
+9. Writing the normalized variants using buffered output

 This normalization ensures that variants are represented in a consistent, minimal left-aligned form, which is important for variant comparison, annotation, and analysis.